 Undergraduates interested in Environmental Sciences, Environmental Sciences & Policy, or Earth & Ocean Sciences are encouraged to perform independent research under the supervision of a faculty mentor.
-The research independent study consists of one or more semesters of research, each producing a written report of progress, and culminating in a substantial paper or written report appropriate for the chosen environmental discipline.
+The independent study consists of one or more semesters of research, each producing a written report of progress, and culminating in a substantial paper or written report appropriate for the chosen environmental discipline.

-Note the distinction between Independent Study (391/392) and Independent Research Study (393/394) course options.
+Note the distinction between Independent Study (391/392) and Research Independent Study (393/394) course options.
 Although both Independent Study and Research Independent Study consist of a one-on-one immersion in the topic of your choice with a NSOE faculty advisor knowledgeable in that topic, and both require the completion of a final product (e.g. paper, report, proposal), they differ in the scope of the work in the following way:

 Independent Study (391/392)

 Independent Study may be a tutorial that includes guided immersion into the primary literature, or doing exercises relevant to the topic, regular discussion about the topic based on reading or other applications.
-The final product of the independent study is completed within one semester.
-Thus, a second independent study is usually with a different mentor.
+The final product of the Independent Study is completed within one semester.
+Thus, a second Independent Study is usually with a different mentor.

 Research Independent Study (393/394)